 Here is a general (fairly basic) tutorial on how to retarget animations in Unity.
 It’s not created by us, but it is applicable.

 Simply put, to use our FBX output in Unity, you have to make sure that you choose “humanoid” in the rig settings for both the RADiCAL animation:

 and the mesh you plan to retarget to:

-For Blender users, we have included a T-pose rig that you can map to your character before re-targeting your RADiCAL animation to that character.
+For Blender users, we make available a free add-on and T-pose rig to help you map to your character before re-targeting your RADiCAL animation to that character.